Electric Vehicle (EV) chargepoints

 Each EV chargepoint (apart from domestic ones) can charge two vehicles at one time.

 Tariffs for individual EV chargepoints shown on ChargePlace Scotland are set by their owners.
 All EV chargepoints owned and maintained by us are currently free to use i.e. we do not charge for the electricity, although we review this policy regularly.

-Each EV chargepoint is covered by a traffic regulation order which restricts parking to 4-hour periods.
-This is enforced by parking attendants who will issue a Penalty Charge Notice if a vehicle is parked for longer than this, or if it is not an electric vehicle.
+Each EV chargepoint is covered by a traffic regulation order which restricts parking to a limited period (generally 4 hours for 'Fast' chargepoints, and 1 hour for 'Rapids'.
+This is enforced by parking attendants who will issue a Penalty Charge Notice if a vehicle is parked for too long, or if it is not an electric vehicle.

 Funding, grants and loans